 Unplanned absences can be a huge cost to the business.
 Of course, absences are often genuine, and it’s much better that staff stay home rather than struggling in to work and either make themselves worse, or pass their bug on to others.

 However, as some companies have found, it can be easy for a culture to develop where it’s considered “OK” to throw a sickie to nurse a hangover or avoid another tedious commute in the rain.
-If you can track absences accurately, and map them against different areas of the business, you’ll have the metrics you need to identify whether you have a problem, and if so, what you might be able to do about it.
+If you can track absences accurately with an absence management software, and map them against different areas of the business, you’ll have the metrics you need to identify whether you have a problem, and if so, what you might be able to do about it.

 It’s also handy to know how many days of holiday entitlement employees have ‘in hand’ at any time.
 Partly because of the impact it has on resourcing, and partly to help with financial reporting.